NOAH Compendium

 Dosage and administration

 For single administration only by subcutaneous injection.
-Each ml contains 10 mg of ivermectin sufficient to treat 50 kg of bodyweight of cattle, and 33 kg of bodyweight of pigs.
+Each ml contains 10 mg of ivermectin sufficient to treat 50 kg of bodyweight of cattle and sheep, and 33 kg of bodyweight of pigs.
 Replace with a fresh sterile needle after every 10 to 12 animals.
 Massage the injection site after administration of the product.
 Injection of wet or dirty animals is not recommended.

 To ensure administration of a correct dose, body weight should be determined as accurately as possible.
 Accuracy of the dosing device should be checked.